Why Vinyl Record Grading Matters

 Tracking Vinyl Record Grades in Your Collection

 Spinstack makes this straightforward.
 You can set a condition grade for every record in your collection, using the standard Goldmine scale.
-Filter and sort your entire library by condition to quickly find your best copies, identify records that need upgrading, or pull together a list of records you're ready to sell.
+Filter and sort your entire library by condition to quickly find your best copies, identify records that need upgrading, or pull together a list of records you are ready to sell.
 If you use Discogs, Spinstack syncs your grades both ways.
 Update a grade in the app and it reflects on your Discogs profile, and vice versa.

 Having your collection's condition data in one place also helps you make smarter buying decisions.
-When you're at a record fair and spot a copy of an album you already own, a quick check in Spinstack tells you whether your current copy is VG or NM.
+When you are at a record fair and spot a copy of an album you already own, a quick check in Spinstack tells you whether your current copy is VG or NM.
 You know instantly whether the upgrade is worth it.
 The app runs on iPhone, iPad, Mac, and Apple TV, so your collection is always accessible regardless of which device is closest.